tony-corsten/LTC2348-16-breakout/README.md

 # teensy36_ltc2348_datalogger
-This project is intended to provide a high resolution, fully differential, +/- 10.24V datalogger for the Teensy.
+This project is intended to provide a high resolution datalogger for the Teensy 3.6.
+The Analog Devices LTC2348-16/-18 supports fully-differential, pseudo-differential and single-ended bipolar signaling at either 16 or 18-bit resolution (1LSB INL).
 The existing Linduino library does not directly work as a port for Arduino-compatible systems (as it's intended to be used with the Linduino board, not surprisingly!).
 This project features:

 - Arduino-compatible code for the Teensy 3.6
 - ~20kHz sampling frequency using all 8 channels